CRSpradlin/budget-app/README.md

 Now click the `Deploy` button.

-If you are deploying for the first time, you will now recieve a set of prompts requesting access to allow Google App Script to execute the code you have uploaded.
+If you are deploying for the first time, you will now receive a set of prompts requesting access to allow Google App Script to execute the code you have uploaded.
 You should only have to do this once, unless later down the road you decided to connect to additional Google Services.

 ![deploy_project_authorize_start.png](./docs/media/deploy_project_authorize_start.png)